phackt/phackt.github.io/_posts/2020-09-22-securitytube-redteam-labs-invoke-recon.markdown

 ---
 Hello,

-I would like to talk a bit about the [SecurityTube red team labs](https://www.pentesteracademy.com/redlabs), specifically the [Advanced Red Team Lab](https://www.pentesteracademy.com/redteamlab) which lead to the CRTE (Certified Red Team Expert) certification.
+I would like to talk a bit about the [SecurityTube red team labs](https://www.pentesteracademy.com/redlabs), specifically the [Advanced Red Team Lab](https://www.pentesteracademy.com/redteamlab) which leads to the CRTE (Certified Red Team Expert) certification.

 Some great [reviews](https://www.google.com/search?q=review+red+team+lab+pentester+academy+%22CRTE%22) are already existing, so i will focus on why i chose this lab and certification.
 I will give you some hints about how to approach your targets.
 Most importantly, i would like to introduce you a tool that i developped which will help you during your journey, [Invoke-Recon](https://github.com/phackt/Invoke-Recon).
 <!--more-->